gdd-shobhit/My-CPPlusPlus-Projects/README.md

 An Awesome project directly relates **Collision**, **Optimized Rendering** and **Displaying LOD at the right moment**.

 Through Octree one can optimize rendering easily as we can tell the camera to render a particular part when it collides with a 'node' in the Octree.
 This is how LODs can be put in place and taken out.
-Engine optimization can also be a big part of Octree.
+This will result in big Engine Optimization.

+## Project 5 - SAT (Separation Axis Theorem: Implementation on collision detection)

+It detects collision in all **15** plane collision cases rather than normal **6**.

 # Algorithm based C++ Projects